ameseee/kwk-curriculum-site/web-app/lessons/intro-to-js/index.md

 <div class="practice">
   <h2>Practice: JS Foundations</h2>
   <p>Write a program that checks a string.
-It should say "even" if the number of characters in the text is even, and "odd" if the number of characters in the text is odd.</p>
+It should print to the console "even" if the number of characters in the text is even, and "odd" if the number of characters in the text is odd.</p>
 </div>